edgedb/edgedb/doc/ref/edgeql/types.rst

     SELECT User.<owner[IS Issue]
     FILTER User.name = 'Alice';

-This feature makes links in paths symmetrical, regardless of which direction they are traversed in.
+This feature makes it possible to traverse links in paths in any direction conveniently without the use of a more bulky ``FILTER`` clause.

 The same filtering operator can be used when it is necessary to refer to the attributes that exist only in the descendant classes (like